dcortesbcn-crypto/robot-factory/readme.md

 - The priced order should be calculated
 - The stock must be adjusted to reflect the fact that parts are being used in robot manufacturing.

 ## Architecture & Design decisions

 It has been decided to use a hexagonal architecture (or port & adapters), this decision has been made taking into account the next points:
   - The business logic should be the core of the application
   - The API level should be delegated to a second plan to show that it's only a way to access the business
-  - The frameworks from a specific adapter should not condition too much the design of our application, in this specific case Spring boot should be contained on it's port
+  - The frameworks from a specific adapter should not condition the design of our application, in this specific case Spring boot should be contained on it's port
   - Hexagonal works really cool with DDD